gongfan99/simple_thread_pool/README.md

 }
 ```

-Finally in the start() of the class ThreadPool, the function invocation needs to be modified from func() to:
+4. Finally in the start() of the class ThreadPool, modify the function invocation from func() to:
 ```c
 (func -> pFunc)(func -> input);
 ```

 # Reference
-This implementation is adapted from [Mtrebi's thread pool](https://github.com/mtrebi/thread-pool) which has a very good description.
+This implementation is adapted from [Mtrebi's thread pool](https://github.com/mtrebi/thread-pool) which has a very good description of the code.